 Occasionally, a stable planet condensed around a second-generation star, where carbon-based life forms grew into, among other things, cosmologists, the better to contemplate it all.

 c.
 In 1913, an astronomer in Arizona discovered that stars appeared to be moving away from the earth at tremendous speeds, up to two million miles an hour.
 In 1919, another American astronomer named Edwin Hubble used this information to develop a theory of an expanding universe, which is the foundation of the “Big Bang” idea.
 Early on, other scientists discovered background radiation from all parts of the universe, which they suppose is the leftover “noise” from the first great explosion.
 But scientists are really not much closer at all to knowing anything about this instant beginning to the universe.

 d.
 In fact, the more they find out, the more they discover how much they don’t know.
 There was a time when astrophysicists were faced with another challenge: trying to figure out what “dark matter” is.
-Dark matter is a term scientists use to explain an enormous apparent excess of gravity in the universe.
+Dark matter is a term some scientists use to explain an enormous apparent excess of gravity in the universe.
 Dark matter may make up 99.9% of everything in the universe, but no one knows what it is.
 Though suggestions are offered, they are only suggestions.
 David O. Caldwell of the University of California at Santa Barbara said, “When it comes to dark matter, the only thing that we are convinced of at the moment is that it’s there.”
 But actually, scientists cannot even agree on that!
 Michael S. Turner, an astrophysics professor at the University of Chicago, said: “It’s very humbling.
 The origin, composition, energy and mass of the most common matter in the entire universe is unknown.”

 e.
 This uncertainty is shown in a March 6, 1995, front-page article in the Los Angeles Times headlined, “Rethinking Cosmic Questions”: